GitSujal/diseaseSimulation/README.md

 6. [neighbours](https://github.com/GitSujal/diseaseSimulation/blob/master/neighbours.py): Neighbours program to get Vou Neumann and Moore neighbours for each cell.
 Can be found along with the diseaseSimulation program.
 7. [people](https://github.com/GitSujal/diseaseSimulation/blob/master/people.py): People class that holds all the information about the people in the world and functions to make changes on the world.
 Can be found along with the diseaseSimulation program.

-### To install other modules except ones found along the program.
+### To install other modules except ones found with the program.

 1. Using pip
 ```